How do I identify my credit union accounts?

 When setting up electronic transactions to or from a checking, savings, or tiered money market account, please note the specific ACH/MICR number for each of your accounts as shown within Internet Banking or Mobile Banking.
 To find this number, click a specific account and then view the info under the Account Details area.
 You'll also need our routing number, which is 221979363.

-Can I add a joint owner or beneficiary to my existing HVFCU accounts?
+Can I add a joint owner or beneficiary to my existing HVCU accounts?

 You can add a joint owner or beneficiary to an existing account.
 Please complete the applicable form below: